Foot Switch Selection Guide

 Model Example: G503-MO

-Includes three SPDT circuits that can be set to activate separately or at the same time.
+Includes three SPDT switches that can be set to activate separately or at the same time.

 Model Example: G504-MO